 Two Northwestern Faculty Named Guggenheim Fellows

-The fellowships were awarded this year to a diverse group of 175 scholars and artists from a pool of almost 3,000 applicants from the United States and Canada appointed on the basis of prior achievement and exceptional promise.
+Awarded by the John Simon Guggenheim Memorial Foundation, the 2014 fellowships were awarded to a diverse group of 178 scholars and artists from a pool of almost 3,000 applicants from the United States and Canada.

 “These artists and writers, scholars and scientists, represent the best of the best,” said Edward Hirsh, president of the Guggenheim Foundation.
 “Since 1925, the Guggenheim Foundation has always bet everything on the individual, and we’re thrilled to continue the tradition with this wonderfully talented and diverse group.
 It’s an honor to be able to support these individuals to do the work they were meant to do.”